vzakharov/information-book/book.md

 We state, and we’ll get back to this, that somewhere along this stage, information becomes conscious.
 It’s not a sudden switch, but a gradual process, like a slow-burning dawn that stretches lazily across the horizon of awareness.

-But before we venture further into the depth of <...>, let’s solidify this chapter with the following
+But before we venture further into the depth of Conscious Awakening (sounds nice, huh?
+Gotta write that down), let’s solidify this chapter with the following

 ### Lemma*